Miltonly/Streets/Stirling Todd Terrace

 If you're considering alternatives in similar pockets, homes built in the early 2000s on streets closer to the Milton GO station may offer a shorter rail commute at the expense of highway access.
 For buyers who want larger lots or more established tree cover, streets in older sections of Bowes with detached homes on wider frontages trade in a similar price range but with a different feel.
 Those prioritizing walkability to schools or parks might look at streets with elementary schools within a five-minute walk rather than a drive.
 Each shift in priority opens a different street profile, and the tradeoff is worth naming explicitly.

-Townhouse on Stirling Todd Terrace
+Recent activity on Stirling Todd

 Sales